vasusen-code/Legal_Notice_TeraBox_Bot/README.md

 TeraBox Downloader Bot merely downloads the content, much like how Bing and Google works!

 Downloading process is completely automated.
 We don't check it.
-Whatever the stupid users suck in goes.
+Whatever the users suck in goes.
 The good, the bad and the ugly.

 We don't host the files.